Energy efficiency, sustainable development measures crucial for industry: Suresh Prabhu

 Healthcare professionals are falling victim to Covid even as they help patients fight it.
 Steps to protect ...

-Energy efficiency, demand side management and other sustainable growth measures and their integration are crucial for the country and the growth of the industry, Suresh Prabhu, Member of the Parliament and India’s Sherpa to the G20, said.
+Energy efficiency, demand-side management and other sustainable growth measures and their integration was crucial for the country and the growth of the industry, Suresh Prabhu, Member of the Parliament and India’s Sherpa to the G20, said.

 “Integration of all such initiatives is the only way forward for reducing the country’s GHG emissions, its coal consumption, electricity generation and wastage, and for improving the economy,” he said at the 19th Energy Efficiency Summit 2020 and 21st CII National Award for Excellence in Energy Management 2020, where 154 companies from 15 sectors were recognized for their efforts in energy performance

 R K Rai, Secretary, Bureau of Energy Efficiency, in his special address said, “We have the opportunity to learn from the past, and adopt high levels of energy efficiency as we resume business and manufacturing.
-More than ₹1 lakh crore worth of loans have already been availed by MSMEs from the financial stimulus package announced by the government.
-The Perform, Achieve and Trade (PAT) scheme has also been providing a great nudge to industries towards innovation in energy performance, and today we have a host of established and demonstrable innovations for companies across sectors to adopt at scale.”
+More than ₹1 lakh crore worth of loans have already been availed by MSMEs from the financial stimulus package announced by the government.”

+“The Perform, Achieve and Trade (PAT) scheme has also been providing a great nudge to industries towards innovation in energy performance, and today we have a host of established and demonstrable innovations for companies across sectors to adopt at scale,” Rai added.

-Ajay Mishra, former Special Chief Secretary, Telangana government, said, “In Telangana, we have replaced about 3.8 million incandescent light bulbs with LED in the last three years.
+Ajay Mishra, former Special Chief Secretary, Government of Telangana, said: “In Telangana, we have replaced about 3.8 million incandescent light bulbs with LED in the last three years.
 We have also replaced 53,000 fans with energy efficient ones.
 The ECBC Code is being implemented across Telangana, especially in the GHMC areas.”

-Ravichandran Purushothaman, Chairman, Energy Efficiency Council, CII—Godrej GBC, & President, Danfoss India, said “Companies that had invested in energy efficiency were shielded against the worst impact of Covid-19 related business disruptions and cost issues.
-MSMEs are now realizing the hidden value of energy efficiency, as it results in cost optimization, which is of utmost importance in a time of consumption crisis.”
+Ravichandran Purushothaman, Chairman, Energy Efficiency Council, CII—Godrej GBC, & President, Danfoss India, said “Companies that had invested in Energy Efficiency were shielded against the worst impact of Covid-19 related business disruptions and cost issues.
+MSMEs are now realizing the hidden value of energy efficiency, as it results in cost optimisation, which is of utmost importance in a time of consumption crisis.”

 Healthcare professionals are falling victim to Covid even as they help patients fight it.
 Steps to protect ...